f1yn/js-ascii/README.md

     // Node.js require
     var asciiPOrter = require('{path-to-file}/porter')  // porter can be used in live Node Environment
-    // render cannot be effectivly used in a Node.js environment, but it can still be compiled this way into a live one
+    // render cannot be effectively used in a Node.js environment, but it can still be compiled this way into a live one
 ```

 I also included a dumb little command line utility.